IgnisDa/ryot/README.md

 ## 📝 ELI5

-Imagine you have a special notebook where you can write down all the books you've read, movies and shows you've watched, audiobooks you've listened to, and video games you've played.
-Now, imagine that instead of a physical notebook, you have a special tool on your computer or phone that lets you keep track of all these things digitally.
+Imagine you have a special notebook where you can write down all the media you have consumed.
+Now, imagine that instead of a physical notebook, you have a special tool on your computer or phone that lets you keep track of all these media digitally.

 ## 🚀 Features